pwinston/webmon/README.md

     * `npm -v` -> `6.14.4`
 * In webmon directory: `make build`

-# To modify JS files
+# To modify Javascript files

 * Do not edit .js files under `static`.
     * .json files in static are fair game.